finbox-in/finbox-in.github.io/docs/device-connect/react-native.md

 }
 ```

-You can read about the error codes in [this](/device-connect/react-native.html#error-codes) section.
+Read about the error codes in [this](/device-connect/react-native.html#error-codes) section.

 ## Start Periodic Sync Method